guest271314/webtransport-js-bundle/README.md

 ## Details

 `@fails-components/webtransport` depends on [`libquiche`](https://github.com/google/quiche), which is written to `webtransport.node`
 using Node.js [Addons](https://nodejs.org/api/addons.html).
-Deno does not support running `.node` files.
-Deno does have it's own `WebTransport` server and client implementations, exposed with `--unstable-net` flag.
+Deno does have
+it's own `WebTransport` server and client implementations, exposed with `--unstable-net` flag.
 Deno's server implementation halts when echoing around 8 MB, and does not propagate `closeCode` and `reason` when closing the connection.
 Bun exits with